jhaddix/domain/README.md

 `./enumall.py domain.com`

+also supports:
++ -w to run a custom wordlist with recon-ng
++ -a to use alt-dns
-also supports:-w to run a custom wordlist with recon-ng-a to use alt-dns-p to feed a custom permutations list to alt-dns (requires -a flag)-i to feed a list of domains (can also type extra domains into the original command)
++ -p to feed a custom permutations list to alt-dns (requires -a flag)
++ -i to feed a list of domains (can also type extra domains into the original command)

 # Advanced Usage